Raspberry Pi Backup – Main Features

 Can I save my Raspberry Pi backup to USB or NAS?

-Yes, you can store backups on an external USB drive, SSD, HDD, or directly on a network attached storage (NAS).
+Yes, you can store backups on external USB drives, SSDs, HDDs, or directly on network-attached storage (NAS).
 This is the safest way to keep your Raspberry Pi backups.

 Is pibackup an alternative to raspiBackup?

-Yes. pibackup is a portable alternative to raspiBackup, offering a graphical interface, live backup capability, and modern compression with zstd.
+Yes. pibackup is a portable alternative to raspiBackup, offering a graphical interface, live backup capability, and modern zstd compression.

 How does restore work?

-Can I adjust the root partition size during restore?
+Can I adjust the root partition during restore?